-The term 'Lease' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Lease' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Leases are contracts made between an owner, or lessor, and a user, or lesee, covering the utilization of an asset.
 Leases can pertain to business or real estate.
 There are a variety of different types of leases that vary with the property in question being leased.